yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 - tabulates costs daily
 - displays your current monthly costs under **Invoices** on the **Billing** tab

-Invoices are sent to the email provided in the billing profile.
-Refer to [Cluster costs](../cloud-billing-costs) for a summary of how cluster configurations are costed.
+Invoices are sent to the email provided in the billing profile. <!--Refer to [Cluster costs](../cloud-billing-costs) for a summary of how cluster configurations are costed.-->

 ![Admin Billing tab](/images/yb-cloud/cloud-admin-billing.png)